The design choices to encourage and avoid when telling a story in VR

 Below are five tools, tricks and tips that helped us achieve that immersion.

-1. Abstract anything ‘human-like’ – to make it feel more human
+1. Abstract anything ‘human-like’

 Do we introduce other characters in the experience and if so – what do they look like?
 We uncovered quite quickly that making humans look like humans is very hard in virtual reality.
-Why ?
+Why?
 Our uncompromising brains immediately look for reasons why they’re not real.

 These were exactly the kind of thoughts and feelings we didn’t want our audience to have.
 Our goal was to immerse them in a state of make-believe – therefore, we decided to not have any other characters in the show, except for the audience members.